01. Asbestos Use in Insulation

 - Wicking

 A wide range of manufacturers included asbestos in their insulation materials.
 These manufacturers often sold products to other asbestos companies to distribute and install.
-Companies also acquired and sold brands, which complicates tracking the responsible manufacturer.
+Companies also acquired and sold brands, which can complicate tracking the responsible manufacturer.

 Who Is at Risk of Asbestos Exposure From Insulation?

-Other occupations only encountered asbestos occasionally.
+Other occupations may have only occasionally encountered asbestos.
 However, any amount of asbestos exposure can be dangerous.

 Asbestos Lawsuits, Settlements & Other Compensation

 Asbestos exposure victims with an asbestos-related disease may be eligible for compensation.
-Victims are often able to hold the parties responsible for their exposure accountable.
+Victims can seek justice from the parties responsible for their exposure.

-Compensation may come from a trust fund claim, lawsuit or settlement.
+Compensation can come in many forms.
+Asbestos victims may be able to receive awards from a trust fund claim, lawsuit or settlement.

 Notable asbestos insulation companies with trust funds include: